Grim-/Outward.Mount/docs/index.md

 Welcome to the 1.1.0 update page for Emo's Mount Mod!

+This update has been a long time coming due to family health issues I had to postpone the mod for almost 7 months and since then I have only been able to work on it in small amounts due to having very limited free time, having said that I think I managed to
 ### Changes Summary

-- Added [Mounts](https://github.com/Grim-/Outward.Mount/blob/main/docs/Mounts.md) (**WARNING SPOILER HEAVY PAGE**) made available by ninedots these can be acquired in various ways.
+- Added [Mounts](https://github.com/Grim-/Outward.Mount/blob/main/docs/Mounts.md) (**WARNING SPOILER HEAVY PAGE**) made available by **9dots** these can be acquired in various ways.

-    All the added ninedots mounts are color tintable by default, due to the base textures available for these mounts the tinting works better for some species (PearlBird) than the others, all the ninedot mounts also have customizable emission (Such as the glowing chest of the Alpha Coral Horn or tentacles of the SandShark) which works perfectly fine.
+    All the added **9dots** mounts are color tintable by default due to the base textures available for these mounts the tinting works better for some species (PearlBird) than the others.

+    All the **9dot** mounts also have customizable emission (Such as the glowing chest of the Alpha Coral Horn or tentacles of the SandShark).

 - Added Mounts components system allowing players to customize certain aspects of the mount.

+- All Mounts can now sprint.

 - Added two stable masters to the final two game areas (Harmattan and New Sirocco)